CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 DERRY: It’d stop them.
 They’d mind me.
 When they saw me here.
 They look at my face and run.

-Explanation of the above passage: Mr Lamb commented that it did not mean that strangers were enemies, if not friends.
+Explanation / Answer: Mr Lamb commented that it did not mean that strangers were enemies, if not friends.
 Derry said that they were nothing, just people.
 Mr Lamb said that it could not be that people were nothing to each other.
 Derry said that there were some people whom he hated.
 Mr Lamb replied that hatred would harm him more than the acid that had ‘only’ affected his face.
 Derry commented that ‘only’ his face.
 Mr Lamb said that a bomb explosion blew up his leg but there were worse things that could happen – one could burn himself up from the inside by the negative feelings.
 Derry said that when he had returned from the hospital, a person had said that it was better if he had remained there with people like him.
 He added that people think all disabled people should remain together at one place.
 Mr Lamb added this meant that people without legs should remain together and the world would become imbalanced that way.
 Derry said that at least no one would stare at the other because all of them were similar.
 Mr Lamb asked Derry that did he mean that he was like all other people with burned faces just because they had similar appearance.
 He added that everything was different.
 Although all things are the same, yet they are different.
 Derry was confused.
 Mr Lamb said that our habits of watching, listening and thinking differently made us different from each other.
 Derry said that he liked Mr Lamb’s house and garden.
 He replied that Derry was always welcome there.
 Deery said that the place was not his.
 Mr Lamb said that everything was his if he wanted it to be.
 He added that all his possessions were for everyone.
 Derry asked if he could visit the place again and Mr Lamb replied that he could and he would find company too.
 He added that Derry needn’t mind other people, no one would stop him from entering the premises.
 Derry said that they probably would not like to enter the place upon seeing him.
 Maybe they would look at his face, get scared and run away.

 Passage: MR LAMB: They might.
 They might not.
 You’d have to take the risk.
 So would they.